V-Sekai/manuals/features/distribute_custom_avatars_worlds.md

-# V-Sekai allows distributing custom avatars and worlds in a networked environment
+# Distributing custom avatars and worlds in a networked environment

 ## Abstract